adisaktijrs/adisaktijrs.github.io/source/_posts/draft-some-life-advice.md

 There aren’t many people who became successful through luck.
 If you want something, chances are, there’s a proven system for getting it.
 Follow those who have the results you want and you’ll likely get the same result.
 {% endblockquote %}

-Everybody marks it.
-We need a mentor, we need a good circle, we obviously need to learn stuff from the expert.
+We need a mentor!
+We need a good circle, we obviously need to learn stuff from the expert.
 That's why connections are one of the dominant factors in making people succeed.
 It's not always a direct aid from them, but it comes as a comprehensive arsenal for us to achieve things.

 ### You aren’t special and no one actually cares
 {% blockquote %}